We are a Sussex-based nomadic gallery

 Our annual exhibition, The Sussex, is the largest showcase of art by living artists with a connection to Sussex in the world.
 It attracts thousands of visitors annually and is open to artists, makers, and craftspeople at all stages of their careers.

-'The Business of Art' These talks and workshops are carefully tailored to support the creative practices of artists, makers, and craftspeople, helping them achieve greater commercial success
+Alongside our exhibitions, we also provide a series of workshops and talks, called ‘The Business of Art’.
+These talks and workshops are carefully tailored to support the creative practices of artists, makers, and craftspeople, helping them achieve greater commercial success.

 THE SUSSEX 2026